ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-schinazi-connect-udp-listen.md

 UDP Port:

-: The UDP Port of this proxied UDP packet.
+: The UDP Port of this proxied UDP packet in network byte order.
 When sent from client to proxy, this is target port that the proxy will send this UDP payload to.
 When sent from proxy to client, this represents the source UDP port of the UDP packet received by the proxy.

 UDP Payload: